Power Up Your Day with Dinacharya and Stop Stress in its Tracks

 2. Create an Armor against Stress

 Abhyanga with Maharishi Ayurveda herbalized oils is an excellent way to build resilience to stress.
-"If you don't have time for the full body massage, at least massage your hands, feet, and neck," advises Vaidya Agrawal.
+"If you don't have time for the full-body massage, at least massage your hands, feet, and neck," advises Vaidya Agrawal.
 These are major stress areas.
-Vaidya Agrawal recommends the Relaxation Massage Oil if your job is high-stress or the Youthful Skin Massage Oil for nourishment of body and mind.
+Vaidya Agrawal recommends the Moisturizing Massage Oil if your job is high-stress or the Youthful Skin Massage Oils for Men and Women for nourishment of body and mind.

 3. Meditate to Release Stress